-This easy lemon-raspberry bundt cake is so moist and fluffy, you won’t believe it’s a sugar-free, gluten-free almond flour cake, with only 3g net carbs per slice.
-It’s made with fresh, juicy berries and drizzled with a sweet, creamy glaze – perfect for breakfast, brunch or as a show stopping keto-friendly dessert.
+This easy, gluten-free bundt cake with lemon and raspberries is so moist and fluffy, you won’t believe it’s actually a sugar-free, gluten-free almond flour cake.
+It’s made with fresh, juicy berries and drizzled with a sweet, creamy icing – perfect for breakfast, brunch or as a decadent dessert.
+And, it's a keto cake with only 3g net carbs per slice.

 Jump to: